micmejia/bible-dump/NKJV/Exodus/Exod 23.md

 and the Feast of Harvest, the firstfruits of your labors which you have sown in the field; and the Feast of Ingathering at the end of the year, when you have gathered in _the fruit of_ your labors from the field.

 ###### 17
-"Three times in the year all your males shall appear before the Lord [^c]God.
+"Three times in the year all your males shall appear before the Lord God.

 ###### 18
-"You shall not offer the blood of My sacrifice with leavened bread; nor shall the fat of My [^d]sacrifice remain until morning.
+"You shall not offer the blood of My sacrifice with leavened bread; nor shall the fat of My sacrifice remain until morning.

 ###### 19
 The first of the firstfruits of your land you shall bring into the house of the Lord your God.
 You shall not boil a young goat in its mother's milk. ## The Angel and the Promises